Lil Jon: 1995–2005: Lil Jon & the East Side Boyz

 In 2002, the group released their sophomore studio album under the label Kings of Crunk with the song "I Don't Give a Fuck" (featuring Mystikal and Krayzie Bone) as the first single.
 It peaked at number 50 on the Billboard R&B chart.
 The group's next single, "Get Low" (featuring Ying Yang Twins), became popular in nightclubs nationwide; it reached the top ten on the Billboard Hot 100.
 The album was certified multi-platinum by the RIAA in August 2004.
 The song was also featured in Need for Speed: Underground, which plays in the main menu as well as gameplay.
-In 2003, the group released Part II, a remix album of previously released singles with a two new songs.
+In 2003, the group released Part II, a remix album of previously released singles with two new songs.

 In 2004, Lil Jon & the East Side Boyz released what would be the group's last studio album, Crunk Juice.
 The lead single "What U Gon' Do" (featuring Lil Scrappy) peaked at number 22 on the Billboard Hot 100, number 13 on the Billboard R&B chart, and number 5 on the Billboard Rap chart.
 The second single, "Lovers and Friends" (featuring Usher and Ludacris), peaked at number 3 on the Billboard Hot 100, number 2 on the Billboard R&B Chart, and number 1 on the Billboard Rap chart.
 The album was certified multi-platinum in January 2005, two months after it was released.
 In 2005, after releasing six studio albums together and amidst ongoing creative and financial conflicts with TVT, the group disbanded.